 Marie Antoinette in prison.
 (Photo by Getty Images)

 When the queen implored Madame Richard for a fresh supply of clothing, the orders from the revolutionary government were so stern and strict that the apprehensive warden did not dare grant her wishes.
-However, when she noticed that Marie Antoinette’s bonnet was no longer capable of being mended, she took the risk to ask for a new one.
+However, when Richard noticed that Marie Antoinette’s bonnet was no longer capable of being mended, she took the risk to ask for a new one.
 Curiously, the government officials complied and the queen received two new bonnets.
-It is known that they cost seven livres each because the queen’s expenses were meticulously recorded during her incarceration.
+It is known that they cost seven livres each – the queen’s expenses were meticulously recorded during her incarceration.

-Worried about the melancholy queen, one day Madame Richard brought her youngest child Fanfan with her to the queen’s cell.
+Worried about the melancholy queen, one day Madame Richard brought her youngest child, Fanfan, with her to the queen’s cell.
 He was a charming lad with fair hair and blue eyes but, when the queen saw him, she reportedly trembled with emotion and, taking him into her arms, covered him with kisses.
-She then burst into tears and spoke of her own son who was about the same age but still imprisoned in the Temple prison.
+She then burst into tears and spoke of her own son who was about the same age, but still imprisoned in the Temple prison.
 She said she thought of him constantly day and night.
 This incident reportedly made the queen so distressed that she had to lie down.
-Madame Richard confided to Rosalie the prison maid that she would take care never to bring her son into the prison again.
+Madame Richard confided to Rosalie, the prison maid, that she would take care never to bring her son into the prison again.

 Marie Antoinette later testified that the message revealed the following vague phrases: “What will you do?
 What do you plan to do?
 I’ve been in prison, but I was saved by a miracle.
 I will come Friday.”
 There was also an offer of money, perhaps to bribe the guards, and a promise that Rougeville would return on Friday.
-The queen used a pin to prick a note that said, “I am kept in sight.
+The queen used a pin to prick a note that said: “I am kept in sight.
 I cannot talk to anyone.
 I trust you.
 I will come.”

 This was the first incident of what was known as the Carnation Affair, a plan to help the queen escape, and it could very well have succeeded.
 Rougeville did return on Friday to escort the queen to safety, but a guard who had been bribed stopped the queen at the last minute from leaving the premises, for reasons unknown.
 The plot had failed and the queen was transported back to her cell.